 These controls and standards need to be established, implemented, monitored, reviewed, and improved, where necessary, to ensure that the specific security and business objectives of AskCody, our partners and customers, users, and purposes of the data protection law are met.

-Therefore, we have implemented an Information Security Policy that helps us achieve the highest standards of Information Security, fulfill, and meet the requirements from the market while allowing us to comply with legislation.
+Therefore, we have implemented an Information Security Policy that helps us achieve the highest standards of Information Security, fulfil, and meet the requirements from the market while allowing us to comply with legislation.

 Supplementary measures not implemented by AskCody

-If, prior to transmission of personal data to a sub-processor, this data is split in such a way that no part an individual processor receives lets them reconstruct personal data in whole.
+If, prior to transmission of personal data to a sub-processor, this data is split in such a way that no part an individual processor receive lets them reconstruct personal data in whole.

 Binding Corporate Rules

 Binding corporate rules (BCR) are data protection policies adhered to by companies established in the EU for transfers of personal data outside the EU within a group of undertakings or enterprises.
 Such rules must include all general data protection principles and enforceable rights to ensure appropriate safeguards for data transfers.
 They must be legally binding and enforced by every member concerned of the group.